conrad619/rakwireless-docs/docs/Product-Categories/WisNode/RAK7204/Datasheet/README.md

 | Output Resolution |      | 1       |      |

 ### Software

+Download the latest firmware of the RAK7204 in table provided below.

 | Model   | Version   | Source                                                                                                  |
 | ------- | --------- | ------------------------------------------------------------------------------------------------------- |